-Every ten years, a Business Impact Analysis (BIA) may be conducted across business areas to identify critical business processes.
+Every five years, a Business Impact Analysis (BIA) may be conducted across business areas to identify critical business processes.
 A BIA should define the Maximum Tolerable Downtime (MTD), Recovery Time Objective (RTO), and Recovery Point Objective (RPO) values for each critical business process.
 The BIA should also identify business continuity risk and add any findings to the risk register.

-Our florp app data should be backed up every 3 months.
-Backups should be securely stored on the same system to provide fast recovery opportunities.
+Our Florp app data should be backed up every 3 months at the latest.
+Backups should be securely stored on the same system to provide fast recovery opportunities, as well as in a secondary location in the event of a system having issues.

 Business Continuity Plans must be documented and maintained for critical business processes.
 Plans should outline the steps necessary to resume critical functions within the time frame required to meet recovery time objectives set forth in the BIAs.